Our interview with :

 I think the thing with most services is that they make choices for us: where we go, where we eat, what money goes towards.
 It is helpful, but it strips us of our autonomy.
 Like it sort of is just like you’re homeless, take this.
 Whereas with you guys, I get that feeling of support, but it's still our choice, does that make sense?

 I think for the phases of life that we are in at that time it's really important.
 Most people are just coming out of homelessness and are just finding their housing.
 We don’t have the cash and most people who are homeless tend to be homeless because of mental or physical illnesses that they have.
-It’s just those little things that help us so that we don’t fall back into those situations and we don’t feel like we’re panicked and have to be burdened with a whole lot of responsibility and no way to deal with that.
+It’s just those little things that help us so that we don’t fall back into those situations.
+We don’t feel like we’re panicked and have to be burdened with a whole lot of responsibility and no way to deal with it.

 Since receiving our grant, what kind of situation are you in now?
 Are you in stable housing?